openstack/nova/doc/source/user/security-groups.rst

     When adding a new security group, you should pick a descriptive but brief name.
 This name shows up in brief descriptions of the servers that use it where the longer description field often does not.
-For example, seeing that an server is using security group ``http`` is much easier to understand than ``bobs_group`` or ``secgrp1``.
+For example, seeing that a server is using security group ``http`` is much easier to understand than ``bobs_group`` or ``secgrp1``.

 Security groups are really only containers for rules.
 Security group rules define the actual IP filter rules that will be applied.
-Security groups deny everything by default, so rules indicated what is allowed.
-A security group rule has a couple of attribute: an IP protocol (one of ICMP, TCP, or UDP), a destination port or port range, and a remote IP range (in CIDR format).
+Security groups deny everything by default, so rules indicate what is allowed.
+A security group rule has a couple of attributes: an IP protocol (one of ICMP, TCP, or UDP), a destination port or port range, and a remote IP range (in CIDR format).
 You create security group rules by specifying these attributes and the security group to which the rules should be added.
 For example: